JimLynx/Channel-Lead-Resources/README.md

 > - Used Git for version control.
 > - Branches were created to work on alternative layout and buttons.
->   - user-confirmation branch > for implementing and testing confirmation modal dialogues
+>   - user-confirmation branch > for implementing and testing confirmation modal dialogues.
 > - The branches were then merged with the master branch after any conflicts were addressed.

 ---